deitch/booster/README.md

 * Validation based on values in other resources (e.g. child cannot be set to "valid" if "parent" is not "valid")
 * Default field values
 * Default search filters
-* Check for unique items and conflicts
+* Check for unique items and conflicts, and return or suppress errors
 * Restrict mutability by field
 * Cascading field changes to children
 * Cascading delete: automatically cascade deletes to children, prevent if children exist, or prevent unless force